 -Pooled Income Fund

-If you would like to know more about any of these types of giving or would like to let University Presbyterian Church know about plans you have made, please be in touch with Bob Dunham or Katharine Yager for more information.
+If you would like to know more about any of these types of giving or would like to let University Presbyterian Church know about plans you have made, please be in touch with Katharine Yager for more information.

 UPC can accept donations in the form of shares of stock.
 The process is simple, and involves simply informing the two parties below about your gift.